deviantfero/wpgtk/README.md

 this would be the output config
 ![OUTPUT](http://i.imgur.com/spfrUFc.png)

-####### WPGTK and i3
+_**wpg and i3**_

-It then becomes possible to then replace  your WM's configuration file with a link to the output config of WPGTK:
+It then becomes possible to then replace  your WM's configuration file with a link to the output config of wpg:

 ```sh